 Over the last few years, we have restructured the European distribution business at the country level, downsized capacity and pooled operations.
-Under the “One Europe” program, we are now bringing the activities of our country organizations in Austria, Belgium, France, Germany, the Netherlands and the United Kingdom even closer together.
-In this way, we not only aim to generate cost savings and synergies more readily – especially in purchasing and logistics – but also to enable even faster, more efficient implementation of the “Klöckner & Co 2020” strategy.
-Plans are for “One Europe” to deliver an incremental contribution to EBITDA totaling some €30 million by 2019, €10 million of which is to be contributed in the current year.
+Under the “One Europe” program, we have brought the activities of our country organizations in Austria, Belgium, France, Germany, the Netherlands and Great Britain even closer together.
+In this way, we not only aim to generate cost savings and synergies more readily – especially in purchasing and logistics – but also to enable even faster, more efficient implementation of the “Klöckner & Co 2022” strategy.
+“One Europe” is projected to contribute around €30 million per year to EBITDA from 2019 onward, and the program already brought in €10 million in fiscal year 2017.

 Following several acquisitions, we boast a location network across the USA with good coverage of the key regions between the East and West Coast.
 In order to leverage synergies, as an intermediate step, we initially organized those locations under three segments based on product groups.
 The three segments are now to be pooled in a single unit with a view to securing further cost savings through organizational streamlining and efficiency gains.
 This will additionally enable even more rapid implementation of the digitalization strategy and expansion of higher value-added business.
 From 2020 onward, the program is slated to deliver an annual EBITDA contribution totaling $15 million, including $4 million as early as this year.